jmcnamara/XlsxWriter/dev/docs/source/working_with_sparklines.rst

 series_color
 ------------

-It is possible to override the colour of a sparkline style using the following parameters::
+It is possible to override the color of a sparkline style using the following parameters::

     series_color